project-89/argOS/designDocsBackup/agents/emotional-system-continued.md

 ## Emotional Learning

-One of the most sophisticated aspects of TinySim's emotional system is how agents learn from their emotional experiences.
+One of the most sophisticated aspects of ArgOS's emotional system is how agents learn from their emotional experiences.
 This isn't just about remembering what happened - it's about developing emotional intelligence and adapting emotional responses based on experience.

 ### The Learning Process

-Emotional learning in TinySim mirrors how humans develop emotional intelligence.
+Emotional learning in ArgOS mirrors how humans develop emotional intelligence.
 When an agent encounters a situation, they don't just react - they learn from the experience.
 This learning happens through several mechanisms:

     export const EmotionalLearningSystem = defineSystem((world) => {
         const entities = query(world, [